PuppeMeister/rinnadia/README.md

-# shiny-fiesta
+# rinnada
-rinnadia github blog with jekyll
+github blog with jekyll